mprahl/policy-wrapper-poc/README.md

 This is a prototype to show the usage of [kustomize](https://kustomize.io/) for wrapping policies.

-## To Do

-* Add placement rule and placement binding support

 ## Examples

 ### With a Kustomize Patch